Censored Truncated Sequential Spectrum Sensing for Cognitive Radio Networks: Numerical Results

-Fig.~\ref{em} depicts the optimal maximum energy consumption per sensor versus the number of cognitive radios.
-Similar to the last scenario, the SNR is assumed to be $0$~dB, $N=10$, $C_{s}=1$ and $C_{t}=10$.
-Furthermore, the probability of false alarm and detection constraints are assumed to be $\alpha=0.1$ and $\beta=0.9$ as it is determined by the IEEE 802.15.4 standard for cognitive radios \cite{SCSC}.
+Fig.~\ref{em} depicts the optimal maximum {average energy consumption per sensor} versus the number of cognitive radios for the OR rule.
+The SNR is assumed to be $0$~dB, $N=10$, $C_{s}=1$ and $C_{t}=10$.
+Furthermore, the probability of false alarm and detection constraints are assumed to be $\alpha=0.1$ and $\beta=0.9$ as determined by the IEEE 802.15.4 standard for cognitive radios \cite{SCSC}.
 It is shown for both high and low values of $\pi_{0}$ that censored sequential sensing outperforms the censoring scheme.
-Looking at Fig.~\ref{rhom} and Fig.~\ref{asnm}, where the respective optimal censoring rate and optimal ASN are shown versus the number of cognitive radios, we can deduce that the lower ASN is playing a key role in lower energy consumption of the censored sequential sensing.
-Fig.~\ref{em} also shows that as the number of cooperating cognitive radios increases, the optimal maximum energy consumption per sensor decreases and saturates, while as is shown in Fig.~\ref{rhom} and Fig.~\ref{asnm}, the optimal censoring rate and optimal ASN increase.
+Looking at Fig.~\ref{rhom} and Fig.~\ref{asnm}, where the respective optimal censoring rate and optimal ASN are shown versus the number of cognitive radios, we can deduce that the lower ASN is playing a key role in a lower energy consumption of the censored sequential sensing.
+Fig.~\ref{em} also shows that as the number of cooperating cognitive radios increases, the optimal maximum {average energy consumption per sensor} decreases and saturates, while as shown in Fig.~\ref{rhom} and Fig.~\ref{asnm}, the optimal censoring rate and optimal ASN increase.
 This way, the energy consumption tends to increase as a result of ASN growth and on the other hand inclines to decrease due to the censoring rate growth and that is the reason for saturation after a number of cognitive radios.
-Furthermore, as for Fig.~\ref{asnpd}, the optimal ASN is lower for the low values of $\pi_{0}$ as a result of a higher probability of primary user presence and thus a faster decision making.
+Therefore, we can see that as the number of cognitive radios increases, a higher energy efficiency per sensor can be achieved.
+However, after a number of cognitive radios, the maximum {average energy consumption per sensor} remains almost at a constant level and by adding more cognitive radios no significant energy saving per sensor can be achieved while the total network energy consumption also increases.